EL Department Chair

 I am a wife and mother of three, and I love teaching!

 I earned my B.A. in French and Spanish from Villanova University, then taught middle school students in Salisbury, Maryland.
 After obtaining a M.A. in ESOL/Bilingualism from the University of Maryland, I taught elementary EL students in Baltimore City.
-I also had the opportunity to teach basic English to 2 hockey prospects from the Washington Capitals (Go Caps!)
+I also had the opportunity to teach basic survival English to 2 hockey prospects from the Washington Capitals (Go Caps!)

 I have been teaching English Language Learners at the high school level since moving to Loudoun County, and enjoy teaching students from all over the world!